Background

 So what are the reasons?

-You perceive if you're this kind of person, a novelty seeker, a thrill seeker, risk taker for this kind of person, you perceive danger not only as an aphrodisiac, but you perceive it as a winner strategy.
+If you're this kind of person, a novelty seeker, a thrill seeker, a risk taker for this kind of person, you perceive danger not only as an aphrodisiac, but you perceive it as a winner strategy.

 The fact that the narcissist and the psychopath generate risk zones or risky zones around themselves, the fact that they introduce chaos, indeterminacy and uncertainty into the environment, renders them in your eyes winners as if they are god-like figures who are able to determine the future in a way that it is not always expected.